olgakostur/Data-Assimilation-Predictive-Neural-Networks/README.md

 ## User instructions

-How is your repository structured and how can we run your code?
+How is repository structured and how to run the code?

 ### How is this repository structured?
 #### For Notebooks: